JORDANKLANFER/jbrowse2_project/README.md

 ![JBrowse](screenshots/protein-installed.png)

 4. Once the protein view is launched, locate the wrench `🔧` icon to the right of the screen and click it.
-5. Locate the `PDB ID(s)` section on the left, and enter the PDB ID of the selected protein of interst.
-We provide **Table 1-4** below whih gives a comprehensive list of IDs of proteins we focus on.
+5. Locate the `PDB ID(s)` section on the left, and enter the PDB ID of the selected protein of interest.
+We provide **Table 1-4** below which gives a comprehensive list of IDs of proteins we focus on.

 ![JBrowse](screenshots/pbd-id.png)